 Friendship IS the start of a Real Romance

 On the other hand, after you've been a good friend with him/her for some time, you should be able to read their moods.
 You should be able to get some sense as to whether or not the friendship has developed into more of a romance for him/her, as well as yourself.
 If you see these signs, you might want to begin to talk about them with the good friend you so deeply love.
 After all, good friends should be able to talk about nearly anything.

-I think Jane has a great perspective: The only time I would recommend someone to reveal their feelings is if they are SURE it is mutual.
+I think Jane has a great perspective: The only time I would recommend someone reveal their feelings is if they are SURE it is mutual.
 A really honest friendship will often develop into love without any conscious effort.
-And if he doesn't love’ you, isn't having a REAL, HONEST, CARING guy friend better than a boyfriend that might leave you at any moment?
+And if he doesn't love you, isn't having a REAL, HONEST, CARING guy friend better than a boyfriend who might leave you at any moment?
 Friends are people who you don't have to constantly worry about leaving you for no reason.
 And if he cares for you and stands up for you, he already loves you in a way already.

 First and foremost, good friends should know how much each person values the other.
 We make the mistake of demanding that many of our relationships be all or nothing romantically.
-Whether the good person you are in love with ends up marrying you or not, you have had the joy of experiencing real love.
+Whether the person you are in love with ends up marrying you or not, you have had the joy of experiencing real love.

 Real love is rich, pure, and self-sacrificing.
 To experience that kind of love with anyone is a priceless gift.

 This is how the Bible describes true love: Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
 It does not dishonor others, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
 Love does not delight in evil but rejoices with the truth.
 It always protects, always trusts, always hopes, always perseveres.
 Love never fails.
 (1 Corinthians 13:4-8)